RadiantLabs/microgrid-appliance-analysis/README.md

 - Add error logging and analytics

 ## TODO: Long term
+- Load other HOMER and appliance files in the background
 - snake case all header names.
 I can have a lookup to display them nicely (generic_1_k_wh_lead_acid_asm_energy_content)
 - Decide on React.SFC
 - Add graphql & apollo dependencies and sample app code (see https://www.robinwieruch.de/react-apollo-link-state-tutorial/)